ruhishrestha/dreamsync/README.md

 WINDOW_SIZE = 500  # Number of samples for real-time plotting
 SAMPLING_RATE = 100  # Hz (adjust to your actual sampling rate)
 ```
+Sets up constants like SERIAL_PORT, BAUD_RATE, and WINDOW_SIZE for communication and plotting.
+Initializes the serial connection with the specified port and baud rate.

 # Initialize serial connection
 <img src="Untitled presentation (15).png" alt="Project Screenshot" width="1000">